BigThonkers/LaTeX-Mitschriebe-Semester-4/README.md

 ## Support us!

-If you like this project and think the notes helped you please consider **helping us out** with a small donation over at Patreon/Paypal [Link](https://www.patreon.com/user?u=19413712).
+If you like this project and think the notes helped you please consider **helping us out** with a small donation over at Patreon [Link](https://www.patreon.com/user?u=19413712).

 ## Note to coauthors within BigThonkers